 M.S.
 1967, Ph.D.
 1969 — Hudson

-George Homsy is a Professor of Chemical Engineering and Mechanical Engineering at the University of California, Santa Barbara.
-He previously was on the faculty of Stanford University.
-Homsy resesarches fluid mechanics and hydrodynamic stability and has authored over 150 papers.
+George Homsy is a Professor Emeritus at Stanford University, the University of California, Santa Barbara and University of British Columbia, and currently Affiliate Faculty in Mechanical Engineering at the University of Washington.
+Homsy researches fluid mechanics and hydrodynamic stability and has authored over 150 papers.
 He received the Fluid Dynamics Prize of the American Physical Society in 2004 and was elected to the National Academy of Engineering in 2006 for his innovative experimental and theoretical studies of multiphase and interfacial flow phenomena and for the development of educational materials in fluid mechanics.